troy-tran-goldenowl/online-learning/README.md

     - [x] CRUD functionality for lessons within a course.
     - [x] Ability to upload and store images and videos for lessons (using Cloudinary).
-    - [ ] Only users enrolled in a course can access the lessons within that course.
+    - [x] Only users enrolled in a course can access the lessons within that course.

 7. User Enrollment:

-    - [ ] Allow users to enroll in courses.
+    - [x] Allow users to enroll in courses.

 8. Course Reviews:

-    - [ ] Enable users to leave reviews for courses.
+    - [x] Enable users to leave reviews for courses.

 9. Instructor Reviews:

-    - [ ] Enable users to leave reviews for instructors.
+    - [x] Enable users to leave reviews for instructors.

+10. Pagination
+    - [ ] Implement pagination for course by instructor endpoint
+    - [ ] Implement pagination for get all course endpoint
+    - [ ] Implement pagination for get lessons by courseId endpoint

 ## Installation